-HE STAs shall maintain a SRG OBSS PD level(#11726), with its value selected by respecting the OBSS PD level(#11726) condition in Equation (27-4) but with SRG OBSS PD Min and SRG OBSS PD Max in place of OBSS_PDmin and OBSS_PDmax, respectively, where SRG OBSS PD Min and SRG OBSS PD Max are determined according to Table 27-11 (Determining SRG OBSS PD Min and SRG OBSS PD Max values).
+HE STAs shall maintain a SRG OBSS PD level(#11726), with its value selected by respecting the OBSS PD level(#11726) condition in Equation (27-4) but with SRG OBSS PD Min and SRG OBSS PD Max in place of OBSS_PDmin and OBSS_PDmax, respectively.
+Non-AP HE STAs shall determine SRG OBSS PD Min and SRG OBSS PD Max according to Table 27-11 (Determining SRG OBSS PD Min and SRG OBSS PD Max values).
+HE APs shall set SRG OBSS PD Min and SRG OBSS PD Max to -82dBm + dot11SRGAPOBSSPDMinOffset and -82dBm + dot11SRGAPOBSSPDMaxOffset.
+HE APs may transmit SRG OBSS PD Min and SRG OBSS PD Max offset values that are different from the ones that it uses. (#16936)

+(#16936)